Which Dog is for You?

 Whether you want a mixed or pure-breed dog, you can often find the right pup or adult dog at the SPCA or a dog rescue group.
 These organisations accept hundreds of dogs of every type and temperament.
 Give them a go first when looking for a dog, so these abandoned animals can join a new family and be happy and loved again.

-If you would like to support your animal in a more natural way, when it is unwell or in pain, please feel free to contact me per email or call me on 07 5480824 or 021 494898.
+If you would like to support your animal with Homeopathy or Bowen Therapy, when it is unwell or in pain, please feel free to contact me.

 The information contained in this website is not intended to replace guidance from your veterinarian.
 Bowen Therapy and Homeopathy are complementary to veterinary treatment and the general care of the animal.